 Speaking of Lavender Town, the Pokémon Tower graveyard being converted into a radio tower was widely thought to be in poor taste.
 The graves were relocated to a new site, but seriously.

 The lower levels compared to the previous generation have also been met with frustration from players.
-By the point of the last Gym, you're still fighting measly lv.20s, leading to many tedious hours of Level Grinding necessary if you hope to stand a chance against Lance and his trio of lv.50 Dragonite.
+By the point of the last Gym, you're still fighting lv.30s, leading to many tedious hours of Level Grinding necessary if you hope to stand a chance against Lance and his trio of Dragonite.

 In another manga he is drawn in a more feminine manner then almost everyone in the manga, and his gender is only referred to once in the Japanese version and can be easily missed.
 It doesn't help that he's Ambiguously Gay in said continuity.

-Many gamers also confused Silver for a girl in the early days.
+Many gamers also confused Silver for a girl in the early days thanks to his shoulder-length red hair.

 Jasmine is remarkably put-upon in-game; she's quite embarrassed when you find her at the all-you-can-eat diner, and Erika seems out to make her look foolish during the latter's off-time.